Hawk and Dove: Blackest Night

-In Blackest Night #2, multiple black power rings attempt to reanimate the body of Don Hall, only to be prevented from disturbing his grave by an invisible barrier.
-As they collide with the barrier, the rings' typical command ("rise") is interrupted; the rings instead respond "Don Hall of Earth at peace".
-This is the first depiction of the black power rings failing to recruit a member for the Black Lantern Corps.
-Though Don rejects the black rings, his brother Hank's corpse accepts his with humor: "Same old, same old, huh, bro?
-Hawk's got to do all the dirty work himself".

-In Blackest Night: Titans #1, Hank lures Holly and Dawn to a library with a trail of dead hawks and doves, then kills Holly by ripping out her heart.
+In Blackest Night, Hank Hall is resurrected as a Black Lantern.
+He lures Holly and Dawn to a library, then kills Holly by ripping out her heart.
 A black power ring then claims Holly's body and the two Black Lantern Hawks assault and torment Dawn.
 Eventually Dove goes to Titans Tower for help, only to find it under attack by more Black Lantern Titans.
 Holly and Hank catch up to her and resume their attack.
 When Holly attempts to rip out Dawn's heart, a blast of white energy radiates from her body, severing the connection between Holly and the ring.
-Dawn then turns the light on the other Black Lanterns, destroying all but Terra, Tempest and Hank.
+Dawn then turns the light on the other Black Lanterns, destroying all but Terra, Tempest, and Hank.
 The effort causes Dawn to pass out.
 While unconscious, she has a vision of Don, who tells her that she can save Hank and should not give up on him.

 Dawn and the Titans join the Justice League in battling the Black Lanterns at Coast City.
-She is able to destroy Black Lanterns with her very presence.
-The Flash (Barry Allen) witnesses Dawn's fight with the undead army and realizes that she possesses the "white light of creation" as mentioned by Indigo-1 (a member from the Indigo Tribe), a power believed to be created by the combined seven powers of the emotional spectrum.
-During the battle, Dove's white energies are pulled into the Black Lanterns' central power battery, under the control of the being trapped inside: the being is eventually revealed to be the villainous Anti-Monitor.
+She is able to destroy Black Lanterns with her presence.
+The Flash (Barry Allen) witnesses the battle and realizes that Dawn possesses the "white light of creation", a power created by the combined seven powers of the emotional spectrum.
+During the battle, Dove's energy is pulled into the Black Lanterns' central power battery, under the control of the Anti-Monitor trapped inside.
 Dove aids the seven Corps members to defeat the cosmic entity before resuming their battle with the Black Lantern Corps.
-In the aftermath of the final battle, Hank is brought back to life by the power of the white light.
-A memorial statue is created for Holly at Titans Tower.
+In the aftermath of the final battle, Hank is fully resurrected by the power of the white light.
+Holly is killed once more and a memorial statue is created at Titans Tower.